The Mill on the Floss: Synopsis

 When Maggie and Stephen find themselves floating down the river, negligent of the distance they have covered, he proposes that they board a passing boat to the next substantial city, Mudport and get married.
 Maggie is too tired to argue about it.
 Stephen takes advantage of her weariness and hails the boat.
 They are taken on board and during the trip to Mudport, Maggie struggles between her love for Stephen and her duties to Philip and Lucy, which were established when she was poor, isolated and dependent on them for what good her life contained.
 Upon arrival in Mudport, she rejects Stephen and makes her way back to St Ogg's, where she lives for a brief period as an outcast, Stephen having fled to Holland.
-Although she immediately goes to Tom for forgiveness and shelter, he roughly sends her away, telling her that she will never again be welcome under his roof.
+Although she immediately goes to Tom for forgiveness and shelter, he sends her away, telling her that she will never again be welcome under his roof.
 Lucy and Philip forgive her, in a moving reunion and in an eloquent letter, respectively.

 Maggie's brief exile ends when the river floods.
 Having struggled through the waters in a boat to find Tom at the old mill, she sets out with him to rescue Lucy Deane and her family.
 In a brief tender moment, the brother and sister are reconciled from all past differences.
-When their boat capsizes, the two drown in an embrace, thus giving the book its Biblical epigraph: "In their death, they were not divided".
+When their boat capsizes, the two drown in an embrace.